Estimated reading time: 12 minutes

 35. Glow Sticks – You can use these to mark things in and around your camp so you’re not fumbling around in the dark.

-36. Goggles – Useful if you have to swim, and they’ll also protect your eyes from sand and debris during a storm.
+36. Goggles – These are useful if you have to swim, and they'll also protect your eyes from sand and debris during a storm.

 37. Gorilla Tape – Weather-resistant tape that sticks to almost any surface.
 Useful for quick repairs when you’re on the move.